microsoft/r-server-hospital-length-of-stay/data-scientist.md

 - For more information about SQL server 2016 and R service, please visit: [https://msdn.microsoft.com/en-us/library/mt604847.aspx](https://msdn.microsoft.com/en-us/library/mt604847.aspx)

-<a href="step1"></a>
+<a name="step1"></a>

 ##  Step1: Pre-Processing and Cleaning
 -------------------------

-In this step, the raw data is loaded into SQL in a table called LengthOfStay.
+In this step, the raw data is loaded into SQL in a table called `LengthOfStay`.
 Then, if there are missing values, the data is cleaned in-place.
 This assumes that the ID variable (eid) does not contain blanks.
 There are two ways to replace missing values:

-The first provided function, fill_NA_explicit, will replace the missing values with "missing" (character variables) or -1 (numeric variables).
+* The first provided function, `fill_NA_explicit`, will replace the missing values with "missing" (character variables) or -1 (numeric variables).
 It should be used if it is important to know where the missing values were.

-The second function, fill_NA_mode_mean, will replace the missing values with the mode (categorical variables) or mean (float variables).
+* The second function, `fill_NA_mode_mean`, will replace the missing values with the mode (categorical variables) or mean (float variables).

 The user can run the one he prefers.